This is the book for the computational tools of Fiber-seq which describes the two major software tools:

 Arguments:

 [BAM] Input BAM file.
 If no path is provided stdin is used.
-For m6A prediction, this should be a HiFi bam
+For m6A prediction, this

-file with kinetics data.
-For other commands, this should be a bam file with m6A calls [default: -]
+be a bam file with m6A calls [default: -]

 Options:

 -b, --bed <BED> Bed file on which to center fiberseq reads.
-Data is adjusted to the start position of
+Data is adjusted to the

-the bed file and corrected for strand if the strand is indicated in the 6th column of
+start position of the bed file and corrected for strand if the

-the bed file.
-The 4th column will also be checked for the strand but only after the 6th
+column will also be checked for the strand but only after the 6th

 is.
-If you include strand information in the 4th (or 6th) column it will orient data
+If you include strand information in the 4th (or 6th) column it

-accordingly and use the end position of bed record instead of the start if on the minus
+will orient data accordingly and use the end position of bed record

-strand.
-This means that profiles of motifs in both the forward and minus orientation
+profiles of motifs in both the forward and minus orientation will

-will align to the same central position
+align to the same central position

--d, --dist <DIST> Set a maximum distance from the start of the motif to keep a feature
+-d, --dist <DIST> Set a maximum distance from the start of the motif to keep a

 -w, --wide Provide data in wide format, one row per read

--r, --reference Return relative reference position instead of relative molecular position
+-r, --reference Return relative reference position instead of relative molecular

 -s, --simplify Replace the sequence output column with just "N"